CreativeCactus/CryptoGame/README.md

 and navigate to http://127.0.0.1:8080/ where you will be informally prompted to log in.

+Upon logging in, if the account does not exist, the user will be directed to a signup page (work in progress).
+The data files included have an account 'name', with password 'pass'.

+## Notes

 *If you encounter* `bcrypt_lib.node: failed to map segment from shared object` and manage to solve this bug, solutions welcome.
 It seems related to versioning.

-Upon logging in, if the account does not exist, the user will be directed to a signup page (work in progress).
-The data files included have an account 'name', with password 'pass'.
+*Outdated CSS* for radial gradients is used on login page.
+Need to update and restyle.

-# Credits
+## Credits

 Sprites are all by Sithjester